+i.
 General

-Divisions/ Agencies of the Ministry of National Security will comply with the time limit stipulated in the ii.
-Time allowed iii.
-Fees and Refunds

-Freedom of Information Act, but if it appears that processing a request may take longer than the statutory limit, they will acknowledge the request and advise of its status.
+Divisions/ Agencies of the Ministry of National Security will comply with the time limit stipulated in the Freedom of Information Act, but if it appears that processing a request may take longer than the statutory limit, they will acknowledge the request and advise of its status.
 Since there is a possibility that requests may be misaddressed or misrouted, applicants may wish to call or write to confirm that the request was received and to ascertain its status.